 Derek Rapp President & CEO

-Derek Rapp is Mergers and Acquisitions & New Growth Platform Lead for Monsanto Company and a member of the Monsanto Advisory Council.
-He is responsible for the oversight of the company’s acquisitions and divestitures, as well as the assessment of a wide variety of investment opportunities.
+Previously, as Mergers and Acquisitions & New Growth Platform Lead for Monsanto Company, Derek was responsible for the oversight of the company’s acquisitions and divestitures, as well as the assessment of a wide variety of investment opportunities.

 Derek holds a Bachelor of Arts degree from Brown University with concentrations in Economics and German and a Master in Business Administration from The Wharton School, University of Pennsylvania with concentrations in Corporate Management and Finance.

-Derek is married to Emily Rapp, and they have three children (Helen – 22, Turner – 20, and William – 17).
-They live in Saint Louis County.
+Derek is married to Emily Rapp, and they have three children (Helen – 22, Turner – 20, who was diagnosed with T1D in 2004, and William – 17).

 David E. Wheadon, M.D.
 Executive Vice President, Research and Advocacy